Southampton Dock (Waters)

 We felt the final cut.

-the original Pink Floyd Lyrics site / online since 1995
+the original Pink Floyd Lyrics site / since 1995

-The lyrics and other materials on this site were submitted or shared by past visitors and are owned by their respective owners and are presented here solely and strictly for educational purposes.
+All lyrics and other materials on this site were submitted or shared by past visitors and are owned by their respective owners and are presented here solely and strictly for educational and personal use.
 No warranties are given as to their accuracy nor any claims are made regarding their attribution.
-Visitors are strongly encouraged to go to pinkfloyd.com to access the official website and to, at all times, respect copyright laws!
+Visitors are strongly encouraged to visit and bookmark pinkfloyd.com to access the official website and to, at all times, respect copyright laws!